mmm111mmm/inacityinthefuture/02-bool-compare-if/1-and.md

 # 1. Booleans and "and".

-If we have time and money, we will go on holiday.
+"If we have time and money, we will go on holiday."

 So we look at two things: time and money.